-This weight loss calculator for the ketogenic diet determines your optimal food intake for your personal weight loss goals on the ketogenic diet.
+This is a weight loss calculator for the ketogenic diet.
+It finds your optimal food intake for your personal weight loss goals.
 Click for more!

 A ketogenic diet is a high-fat, adequate protein, low carbohydrate diet.
 It has a lot of health advantages compared to the standard western diet.
 Most people do keto because of the weight loss, but it also has other health advantages like lowering risk for heart disease, diabetes, cancer, stroke, and much more.